top of page

 “The Steganographer VI”.
 Dinner with I. Shah.
 (1979).
 Oliver Hoare. p.119

-It is obvious that one is playing with the intention of winning the game.
-But it doesn't end there.
-There are other less obvious aspects operating within us when practising this game.
+It is obvious that we play with the intention of winning.
+But the experience of the game does not end there.
+There are deeper, less apparent forces at work within us when we engage in this practice.

 “…Several important features become obvious in a functioning harmonised group.
 Firstly, from a Teacher’s point of view it is extremely efficient, even economical: he can deliver information or experience at one ‘terminal’ on the circuit, and it will be transmitted to all the other participants in a variety of ways, sometimes consciously and in other cases subconsciously.”